gruntwork-io/docs/docs/intro/overview/shared-responsibility-model.md

 1. Adding additional Infrastructure as Code to customize it for your company.
 1. Communicating with AWS to fix account issues and limitations beyond Gruntwork’s control (quotas, account verification, et cetera).
 1. For Reference Architecture customers:
     1. Following all provided manual steps in the Reference Architecture documents where automation is not possible.
+There are certain steps a Reference Architecture customer must perform on their own.
+Please keep an eye out for emails from Gruntwork engineers when you are configuring your Reference Architecture form for deployment.
-    1. Extending and customizing Gruntwork Pipelines beyond the basic CI/CD pipeline that Gruntwork has provided to suit their deployment requirements.
+    1. Extending and customizing Gruntwork Pipelines beyond the basic CI/CD pipeline that Gruntwork has provided to suit your deployment requirements.
-    1. Designing and implementing their AWS infrastructure beyond the Reference Architecture.
+    1. Designing and implementing your AWS infrastructure beyond the Reference Architecture.
-        1. Understanding and awareness of AWS resource costs for all infrastructure deployed into their AWS accounts ([Knowledge Base #307](https://github.com/gruntwork-io/knowledge-base/discussions/307) for Ref Arch baseline).
+        1. Understanding and awareness of AWS resource costs for all infrastructure deployed into your AWS accounts ([Knowledge Base #307](https://github.com/gruntwork-io/knowledge-base/discussions/307) for Ref Arch baseline).
     1. Once deployed, maintaining the Reference Architecture to keep it secure and up to date.
         1. Keeping the Reference Architecture secure in accordance with their company needs.
         1. Understanding and accepting the security implications of any changes made to the Reference Architecture.